Symptoms of multiple sclerosis

 Mental health issues

-Anxiety can also be a problem for people with MS, especially during the start of a relapse, as they are naturally anxious about the return of their symptoms.
+Anxiety can also be a problem for people with MS, possibly due to the unpredictable nature of the condition.

-Some people with MS can sometimes experience rapid and severe mood swings, suddenly bursting into tears, laughing or shouting angrily for no apparent reason.
+In rare cases, people with MS can experience rapid and severe mood swings, suddenly bursting into tears, laughing or shouting angrily for no apparent reason.

 Men with MS often find it hard to obtain or maintain an erection (erectile dysfunction).
 They may also find it takes a lot longer to ejaculate when having sex or masturbating, and may even lose the ability to ejaculate altogether.